-Wouldn’t it be great if we could live comfortably in the biggest, busiest cities with whatever we earn from our regular, underpaid jobs?
-A lot of our favorite TV shows seem to insinuate that’s very much possible, leaving us to question our very existence and the choices we’ve made.
+Wouldn’t it be great if we could live comfortably in the biggest, busiest cities in the world with whatever we earn from our regular, underpaid jobs?
+Many of our favorite TV shows seem to insinuate that’s very much possible, leaving us to question our very existence and the choices we’ve made.

 It just seems that some of TV’s most memorable characters can afford so much with their 9 to 5 jobs, without sacrificing too much.
 For example, Ross Geller lives in a two-bedroom apartment in New York and Philip Banks is happy in a 5-bedroom mansion in Bel Air – so what’s their secret?